To change the default SSH port of your CentOS 7 server, the first thing you want to do is backup the current SSH configuration on your system.

 That’s it we are done!

-Want to know how to change open SSH port of other Linux OS versions?
-Then check our other article at https://www.xeonbd.com/changing-the-ssh-port-xeonbd-blog/
+Want to know how to change the open SSH port of other Linux OS versions?
+Then check our other article at http://www.xeonbd.com/changing-the-ssh-port-xeonbd-blog/